JonasAlfredsson/docker-fail2ban/README.md

 Inside the container running Nextcloud you need to mount the named volume `log_collector`, or whatever name you give it, and make sure the Nextcloud service place its logs inside this.
-This volume is then mounted at `/xlogs` in the fail2ban container, which is where we direct it by defining `logpath = /xlogs/nextcloud.log` inside the jail file.
+This volume is then mounted at `/xlogs` in the fail2ban container, which is where it expects to find the log file as we have defined `logpath = /xlogs/nextcloud.log` inside the jail file.
 This way multiple services' logs can be observed from a single fail2ban container.

 A `docker-compose` file for this may look something like this.
 ```yaml